smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

 • Hard Chamfer Presets to Edge Right Click Context Menu.
+• New Commands:

-• Added PrimGenCylinder Commands. (create a new mesh, and create a cylinder with defined arguments)
+  • PrimGenCylinder Commands. (create a new mesh, and create a cylinder with defined arguments)

 • Disabled Split By Material from GC Pie Menu, to solve unwanted computation. now it's available from the Vertical Menu. (ctrl- shift- q)
 • Bugfix on forms (Vertical Menu Update).

 **CLEANUP**

+• New Commands:

-• Added Rename All Instance by Source Mesh Name command.
+  • Rename All Instance by Source Mesh Name command.